Teaching Students to be Mindful and Conscious Learners

 Posted by Erica Warren on

-According to recent research, a growing number of school-aged children are experiencing a plethora of social, emotional and behavioral problems that interfere with school success, interpersonal relationships, as well as the potential to become competent adults and productive citizens.
+According to recent research, a growing number of school-aged children are experiencing a plethora of social, emotional, and behavioral problems that interfere with school success, interpersonal relationships, as well as the potential to become competent adults and productive citizens.

 Many Students are Passive Learners

-What's more, many students are passive learners that mindlessly attend classes and complete the work.
+What's more, many students are passive learners who mindlessly attend classes and complete the work.
 As a result, a growing number of young learners are unmotivated to learn, struggle with encoding academic content, and have trouble getting the grades that they desire.

 So what can we do to help these students?
-A simple strategy is to teach learners to be mindful and conscious of their academic approach
+A simple strategy is to teach learners to be mindful and conscious of their academic approach.

 What is Mindful or Conscious Learning?